nextcloud/spreed/docs/api-v1.md

         + `401 Unauthorized` when the user is not logged in

     - Data:
-        Array of rooms, each room has at least:
+        Array of conversations, each conversation has at least:

         field | type | Description
         ------|------|------------
-        `token` | string | Token identifier of the room which is used for further interaction `type` | int |
+        `token` | string | Token identifier of the conversation which is used for further interaction `type` | int |
-        `name` | string | Name of the room (can also be empty) `displayName` | string | `name` if non empty, otherwise it falls back to a list of participants `participantType` | int | Permissions level of the current user `participantInCall` | bool | Flag if the current user is in the call (deprecated, use `participantFlags` instead)
+        `name` | string | Name of the conversation (can also be empty) `displayName` | string | `name` if non empty, otherwise it falls back to a list of participants `participantType` | int | Permissions level of the current user `participantInCall` | bool | Flag if the current user is in the call (deprecated, use `participantFlags` instead)